List of Homeland characters: Rahim

+Kiran

+Played by Shavani Seth, Kiran is Aayan's girlfriend, whose parents disapprove of their relationship.
+Aayan enlists Kiran to hide a bag of stolen medical supplies for his ailing uncle, Taliban leader Haissam Haqqani; Kiran's father discovers the drugs and reports Aayan to his school, getting him expelled.
+Peter Quinn later approaches Kiran and gives her leaked drone footage of Haqqani executing Aayan, which he asks her to post online to incite protests that would draw Haqqani out and give Quinn the chance to assassinate him.
+Kiran attends the protest until Quinn asks her to leave to steer clear of the pipe bomb he planted, which he ultimately does not detonate.

 Dennis Boyd

 Played by Mark Moses, Dennis Boyd is an international studies professor at a university in Islamabad.
 He is married to U.S. Ambassador Martha Boyd, and was secretly sharing classified intelligence with the CIA's Islamabad station chief, Sandy Bachman, which allowed the CIA to eliminate various high-value Taliban outposts.
 After Sandy's death, Dennis is blackmailed by ISI agent Tasneem Qureishi into becoming the ISI's mole inside the U.S. embassy.
+He breaks into Carrie's apartment and replaces her bipolar medication with a powerful hallucinogen that causes her to suffer a psychotic episode, and tells Tasneem about the secret entrance to the U.S. embassy, which Taliban leader Haissam Haqqani uses to storm the embassy and kill 36 Americans.
+Dennis begs Martha to allow him to commit suicide in his prison cell using his belt, arguing it would save her career, but later relents and is last seen being taken away by a CIA transport.

 Aasar Khan

 Played by Raza Jaffrey, Aasar Khan is a colonel in the ISI, loyal to his country but largely kept out of the loop in the Pakistani government's dealings with the Taliban.
 He provides shelter for Carrie as she recovers from a severe psychotic episode induced by the ISI having her bipolar medication swapped for a powerful hallucinogen.
 Khan later learns from ISI agent Tasneem Qureishi that the poisoning was engineered to get Carrie transferred out of Islamabad, but that his intervention foiled their plans.
 Khan continues to help Carrie afterwards, providing her the name of Dennis Boyd as the ISI's mole inside the U.S. embassy.
 During the Taliban's attack on the embassy, Carrie calls Khan to send in backup, but Tasneem stops him, revealing to him her allegiance with the Taliban.
-Khan later stops Carrie from assassinating Haqqani, alerting to her to Dar Adal's presence in Haqqani's entourage.
+Khan later stops Carrie from assassinating Haqqani, alerting her to Dar Adal's presence in Haqqani's entourage.